Sayano-Shushenskaya power station accident: Media speculation

 On 21 August 2009, a website supporting rebel groups in Chechnya claimed that they were responsible for the blast, part of a new "economic war" which they were declaring on Russia.
 These claims were dismissed by authorities as "idiotic".

 A November 2010, peer-reviewed article in International Water Power and Dam Construction suggested a previously unpublicized direct cause for the turbine failures: draft tube waterhammer.
 The immediate cause of this is proposed to be simply the too-sudden closure of the turbine wicket (flow-control) gates.
-Too-rapid closure results in rupture of the liquid column as the local pressure downstream of the gates goes to vapor pressure.
+Too-rapid closure results in rupture of the liquid column as the local pressure downstream of the gates drops to vapor pressure.
 This frees the draft tube liquid to first surge towards the tailrace and then reverse, eventually slamming rapidly into the turbine with great force.
 Only such a phenomenon seems capable of producing the extremely sudden, extremely large, and extremely vertical force which is evident from photographic and verbal descriptions of the damage.
 From the article: This hypothesis is that the explosion was caused by water column separation in the draft tubes of the destroyed units.
 This condition can readily be caused by a too-rapid wicket gate closure during unit load rejection.
 Adjustment of governor times to unsafe values to achieve fast response to operating load changes may have occurred in recent times in response to a need to improve grid frequency control.
 This, combined with compromised stud connections due to poor maintenance, can explain the extreme violence of this accident.A subsequent review for the 10th anniversary of the incident, published by the International Association for Hydro-Environment Engineering and Research (IAHR), concluded that no intervening revelations had lessened the feasibility of this explanation.